-RBM 159 E-COMMERCE PRINCIPLES & APPLICATIONS
+E-COMMERCE PRINCIPLES & APPLICATIONS

-This introduction to the world of electronic commerce provides the tools necessary to understand and capitalize on the explosion of Internet-based business in today's economy.
-Study the technologies used to create new opportunities for business-to-business and business-to-customer services.
+This introduction to the world of electronic commerce provides the tools necessary to understand and explain on the explanation understand and capitalize on the explosion of Internet-based business in today's economy.
+Study the technologies used to create new opportunities for business-tobusiness and business-to-customer services.